The Baby Race Nobody Wins — Modern Paraphrase | fresh.bible

 "Done.
 Sounds good to me."

 But then Laban did what Laban always does.
-That very same day, he went through the flock himself and removed every animal that matched description — every striped and spotted goat, every speckled female, every dark lamb.
-He handed them to his own sons and put three days' distance between his flocks and . was left tending the leftovers — a flock of solid-colored animals with almost no chance of producing the spotted offspring that were supposed to be his pay.
+That very same day, he went through the flock himself and removed every animal that matched Jacob's description — every striped and spotted goat, every speckled female, every dark lamb.
+He handed them to his own sons and put three days' distance between his flocks and Jacob's.
+Jacob was left tending the leftovers — a flock of solid-colored animals with almost no chance of producing the spotted offspring that were supposed to be his pay.

 This is who Laban was.
 Every deal had a catch.
-Every agreement came with a quiet maneuver to tilt things back in his favor.
+Every agreement came with a quiet maneuver to tilt things back in his .
 He was the kind of person who shakes your hand and moves the goalposts before you've even turned around.

-Here's where the story takes one of its strangest turns. — outmaneuvered by Laban — came up with a plan of his own.
+Here's where the story takes one of its strangest turns. — outmaneuvered by — came up with a plan of his own.

 He took fresh branches from poplar, almond, and plane trees and peeled white streaks into them, exposing the pale wood underneath.
 Then he placed those striped sticks in the watering troughs where the flocks came to drink and breed.

 The flocks bred in front of the sticks — and their offspring came out striped, speckled, and spotted.
-Exactly the kind of animals that belonged to under the deal.
+Exactly the kind of animals that belonged to Jacob under the deal.

 Then he got strategic.
-He separated the spotted lambs and made sure the rest of Laban's flock was always facing the striped and dark animals when they bred.
+He separated the spotted lambs and made sure the of Laban's flock was always facing the striped and dark animals when they bred.
 He kept his own droves completely separate.
-And whenever the stronger, healthier animals were breeding, would put the sticks in front of them.
+And whenever the stronger, healthier animals were breeding, Jacob would put the sticks in front of them.
 But for the weaker animals, he left the sticks out.

-prospered enormously — large flocks, servants, camels, and donkeys.
+Jacob prospered enormously — large flocks, servants, camels, and donkeys.
 The man who'd been cheated and manipulated at every turn was now wealthier than the person who'd been cheating him.

 That's the thread running through this entire chapter.
 Messy relationships, questionable strategies, people trying to control outcomes that only God controls.
-And somehow, through all of it, God is building exactly what he promised to build.
+And somehow, through all of it, God is building exactly what he to build.
 Not because the people involved had it all figured out — but because he did.